 Posted on Leave a comment

-Bear KZN sea report Warm water Sunday best
+Bear KZN sea report Champs now on Sunday Brusher Garrick Snoek

-Bear KZN sea report Warm water Sunday best
+Bear KZN sea report Champs now on Sunday Brusher Garrick Snoek

 Hi peeps and welcome to another Bear report brought to you by Mydo bait swimmers.